|

 place to enjoy water activities such as sailing, scuba diving and

-game fishing, as well as seeing historic towns such as Russell
+game fishing, as well as seeing historic towns like Russell

 If